Guardfolio vs Morningstar: which is better for portfolio monitoring?

 What you pay vs what you get

-If budget is a constraint, Guardfolio's free tier covers the core use case of Morningstar X-Ray (ETF overlap, concentration, sector exposure) at no cost.
-The paid plans add continuous monitoring and alerts.
+If budget is a constraint, Guardfolio's free risk snapshot covers the core X-Ray use case of ETF overlap, concentration, and sector exposure at no cost.
+Guardian Pro adds automated monitoring and alerts.

 Best for